hakuhodo-technologies/scope-rl/README.md

 # implement a cumulative distribution estimation procedure using SCOPE-RL

 # import SCOPE-RL modules
-from scope_rl.ope import DiscreteCumulativeDistributionOffPolicyEvaluation as CumulativeDistributionOPE from scope_rl.ope import DiscreteCumulativeDistributionDirectMethod as CD_DM from scope_rl.ope import DiscreteCumulativeDistributionTrajectoryWiseImportanceSampling as CD_IS from scope_rl.ope import DiscreteCumulativeDistributionTrajectoryWiseDoublyRobust as CD_DR from scope_rl.ope import DiscreteCumulativeDistributionSelfNormalizedTrajectoryWiseImportanceSampling as CD_SNIS from scope_rl.ope import DiscreteCumulativeDistributionSelfNormalizedTrajectoryWiseDoublyRobust as CD_SNDR
+from scope_rl.ope import CumulativeDistributionOPE from scope_rl.ope import DiscreteCumulativeDistributionDM as CD_DM from scope_rl.ope import DiscreteCumulativeDistributionTIS as CD_IS
+from scope_rl.ope import DiscreteCumulativeDistributionTDR as CD_DR
+from scope_rl.ope import DiscreteCumulativeDistributionSNTIS as CD_SNIS
+from scope_rl.ope import DiscreteCumulativeDistributionSNTDR as CD_SNDR

 # (4) Evaluate the cumulative distribution function of the learned policy (in an offline manner)
 # we compare ddqn, cql, and random policy defined from the previous section (i.e., (3) of basic OPE procedure)